RDixonCodes/portfolio/README.md

 # Portfolio
 - This is my personal portfolio site.
-- It is full responsive and mobile friendly.
+- It is fully responsive and mobile friendly.

 # Landing page